 Thankfully – 70 units does not mean 70 injections!
 We typically use 5 injections into each masseter muscle and 4 injections into each temporalis muscle.

-We charge $11 per unit so the treatment is likely to cost around $550.
-This can vary depending on the strength of the muscle in each patient and your treatment may cost slightly more or slightly less.
+TMJ treatment at Cityskin in Melbourne costs $550 for 50 units.
+A ‘unit’ is a measured amount of anti-wrinkle product.
+This can vary depending on the strength of the muscle and your treatment may cost more or slightly.

 How painful is the treatment?

 TMJ treatment is one of the least uncomfortable treatments that we perform at Cityskin.
 Injections feel similar to plucking a hair or a small mozzie bite.
 The video below shows Dr Jonathan Brown from Cityskin treating a patient with anti-wrinkle injections into the bite muscle.
 The patient was having the treatment performed for tooth grinding and also to slim the jawline.

 How many masseter / TMJ treatments do you perform per year?